ricenoods/azur-lane-guide/README.md

 ### Morale

 - Ships have mood values (0 to 150).
+- Ships placed in the Dorm is the only way to regen up to 150 morale, otherwise it caps at 119.
 - Engaging in combat reduces morale by 2 and being sunk by an enemy reduces morale by 10.
 - Switch ships out to let them rest (don't overwork your girls).
 - Ships staying in the Dorm regenerate morale quicker (depending on 1st or 2nd floors).